 Clarified Butter Recipe

-- Put 2 pounds (1 kg) of unsalted butter in a heavy pot with a rather thick bottom and high sides.
+- Add 2 pounds (1 kg) of unsalted butter to a heavy pot with a rather thick bottom and high sides.

 - Melt the butter over medium-low heat.
 When the melted butter starts boiling, it begins to foam and sputter a lot.
 Continue boiling the butter uncovered over medium-low heat.

 - While boiling, small white curds appear on the surface, and the amount of foam decreases.
 The solids progressively settle on the bottom of the pot.
 Pay attention to the sputtering; the melted butter should boil in a way that you hear constant regular sizzling and spitting sounds.

 - As the butter ghee continues boiling, you’ll see that it becomes more and more transparent.

 - From time to time, use a wooden spoon to gently stir the surface of the boiling butter to better check the transparency of the melted butter.
 Don’t go deep with the wooden spoon; the purpose is not to stir but to check if the clarified butter is taking the lovely golden color so characteristic of ghee.

 - When the clarified butter has a golden transparent color and there is almost no foam left on the surface, the ghee is ready.
 All solids should have settled in the bottom by now.

 - Take it off the heat at once as it can burn easily.
 You’ll notice a sweet popcorn-like smell, and the sputtering and crackling has calmed down.
 After the butter has melted, the cooking time is about 30 minutes, depending on the heat source and the kind of pot you use.